villares/material-aulas-py5/tutorials/the-four-py5-modes-overview.md

 ### Module mode

-This might look familiar to some Pyhon programmers.
+This might look familiar to some Python programmers.
 You import the library at the top, define some functions py5 will call for you, like, `setup()`, `draw()` and maybe some other event functions.
 In the end you call `py5.run_sketch()`.

 The following example will create a small Sketch that draws rectangles at the current mouse position: